Mimieam/simple-react-chrome-extension-starter/README.md

 ### Why?

 The Yeoman [generator-chrome-extension](https://github.com/yeoman/generator-chrome-extension) is simple and great!
-If you dont need React I definitely recommend it.
+If you don't need React I definitely recommend it.

-That being said I wanted to use React, I found many boilerplate but they were either too complex( lot of extra stuff ), had too many redundancies in the build processe ( building popup, background, etc.. as separate apps) or a non-intuitive file structure.
+That being said I wanted to use React, I found many boilerplate but they were either too complex( lot of extra stuff ), had too many redundancies in the build process ( building popup, background, etc.. as separate apps) or a non-intuitive file structure.
+So after a 3 days of frustration I decided to just make a simple boilerplate :)

 ### How does it works?